TheJemy191/UnityOneTimeVariable/README.md

 # UnityOneTimeVariable
-Little c# framework that handle one timed varible
+Little unity package that handle one timed varible